tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

         <comment xmlns="http://www.w3.org/2000/01/rdf-schema#">Is the value of dwc:countryCode a valid ISO 3166-1-alpha-2 country code?</comment>
         <label xmlns="http://www.w3.org/2000/01/rdf-schema#">VALIDATION_COUNTRYCODE_STANDARD</label>
         <skos:historyNote>https://github.com/tdwg/bdq/issues/20</skos:historyNote>
         <skos:note>Locations outside of a jurisdiction covered by a country code may have a value in the field dwc:countryCode, the ISO user defined codes include XZ used by the UN for installations on the high seas and recommended in Darwin Core to designate the high seas.
 Also available in the ISO user defined codes is ZZ, used by Darwin Core and GBIF to mark unknown countries.
 This Test should accept both XZ and ZZ as COMPLIANT country codes.
-This Test must return NOT_COMPLIANT if there is leading or trailing [whitespace](<../../../index.md#glossary_whitespace> "Characters such as spaces and tabs that affect rendering of printed or displayed output, but which themselves are not printed.
-1) A field that only includes whitespace is treated as `bdqval:Empty`.
-2) In `bdqffdq:Valida…") or there are leading or trailing [non-printing characters](<../../../index.md#glossary_nonprinting_characters> "ASCII 0-32 and 127 decimal.
-Non-printing characters or formatting marks that are not displayed when printing.
-These may include pilcrow, space, non-breaking space, tab character, etc. For the purposes of the Tests they…").</skos:note>
+This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.</skos:note>
         <skos:prefLabel>Validation dwc:countryCode Standard for SingleRecord</skos:prefLabel>
         <bdqffdq:hasActedUponInformationElement rdf:resource="urn:uuid:c3620a97-65d6-4f9c-8a03-32e0d240a423"/>
         <bdqffdq:hasCriterion rdf:resource="https://rs.tdwg.org/bdqcrit/terms/Standard"/>